cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 * ``tf.keras.callbacks.RemoteMonitor``
 * ``tf.keras.callbacks.TensorBoard``
 * ``tf.keras.callbacks.TerminateOnNaN``

-The ``BaseLogger`` callback accumulates epoch averages of metrices.
-The metrices are averaged over all devices after every batch and epoch.

 The ``CSVLogger`` callback can be used to stream epoch results to a CSV file.
 All metrics are averaged over all devices after each epoch.